nuehm-arno/axolotl-mobian-package/README.md

 sudo nano /usr/share/applications/axolotl.desktop
 ```

+# First Start
+The first start of Axolotl takes some time, because local folders have to be created.

 # Daemonized Server Setup
 Using this setup, Axolotl can be run as a daemon in the background and a browser (Firefox-ESR) for user interface.
 There are two more desktop files for this setup